S0AndS0/Perinoid_Pipes/ReadMe.md

  this script, however, this would be generally a very discouraged security practice to implement on publicly accessible servers; see Section `Story time` -> `Scenario two` within the main guide for more information.
- If only for testing then don't forget to delete both keys again and to **not** upload test keys to pubic key servers as that would be a rude use of their services.
+ If only testing then don't forget to delete both keys again and to **not** upload test keys to pubic key servers as that would be a rude use of their services.